SebastienPoncelet/django-setup-practise/Recipe.md

 `$ python3 manage.py startapp <app_name>`
 - Add app to project's settings.py 'INSTALLED_APPS' array.
 '<app_name>.apps.<AppNameConfig>'
-where <AppNameConfig> is the class name in the <app_name> apps.py.
+where <AppNameConfig> is the class name in the '<app_name>/apps.py.'
 - Check project is created properly by running the server:
 `$ python3 manage.py runserver`
 - Migrate the DB for the first time according to section 3.
 - Create models according to section 2.
 - Register models in '<app_name>/admin.py' to allow admin interface.
 - Migrate the DB according to section 3.
-- Make unit tests for models according to section 6.
+- Make unit tests for models according to section 7.
 - Setup the django admin according to section 4.
 - Install and setup JWT according to section 5.
-- Create views according to section 3.
+- Create views according to section 6.
-- Declare url in app's URLconf
-- Import URLconf in root urls.py
+- Make unit tests for models according to section 7.
 - Check if there are any issues by running the server:
 `$ python3 manage.py runserver`
 - If error, check if the url in the browser matches a declared url in the root url.py